auth0/auth0.js/README.md

 });
 ```

 If there is no hash, `result` will be null.
-It the hash contains the JWT, the `profile` field will be populated.
+If the hash contains the JWT, the `profile` field will be populated.

 ##### Regular Web Apps

-If you're building a regular web application (HTML pages rendered on the server), then `callbackURL` should point to a server-side endpoint that will process the successful login.
-In this scenario you should make sure the `callbackOnLocationHash` option is `false` (or just not specified) when you create your Auth0 client:
+If you're building a regular web application (HTML pages rendered on the server), then `callbackURL` should point to a server-side endpoint that will process the successful login, primarily to set some sort of session cookie.
+In this scenario you should make sure the `callbackOnLocationHash` option is `false` (or just not specified) when the Auth0 client is created:

 ```js
 var auth0 = new Auth0({